 Eva Marton, soprano (Fidelio/Leonore); Roberta Peters, soprano (Marzelline); James Atherton, tenor (Jacquino); Jon Vickers, tenor (Florestan); Paul Plishka, bass (Rocco); Franz Mazura, baritone (Don Pizarro); Anthony Laciura, tenor (First Prisoner); John Cheek, bass (Don Fernando); Metropolitan Opera Orchesta & Chorus; Klaus Tennstedt, conductor / available for free streaming at https://archive.org/details/Fidelio1

-The Met performance of 43 years later was almost as good.
+The Met performance of 43 years later was almost as good as the 1941 one.
 Soprano Roberta Peters was a bit long in the tooth for Marzelline, but after a few minutes her voice warms up and she’s fine.
 The rest of the cast is fantastic, particularly Franz Mazura as Pizarro, Eva Marton as Leonore and the great Jon Vickers as Florestan.
-I’ve heard the story that Vickers had some argument with Tennstedt over something, not sure if it was tempo or rehearsal time, and almost walked out but was eventually persuaded to stay in the performance.
+I’ve heard the story that Vickers had some argument with Tennstedt over something, not sure if it was tempo or rehearsal time, and almost walked out (he didn’t sing the first performance of the production that season) but was eventually persuaded to stay in the performance.
 His voice, of course, is not as fresh as it was for Klemperer in 1960 but at least he doesn’t have to put up with the funereal tempos on that recording.
 The stereo radio sound is acceptable.
 Just listen to the explosion of applause after the Leonore Overture No. 3.

 Honorable mention must also go to two performances not listed above.
 First is the live October 1953 performance with Martha Mödl, Wolfgang Windgassen, Gottlob Frick and Wilhelm Furtwängler, available on several labels, the only drawback of which is the erratic sound from singers moving to and fro under the microphones.
 Second is the DVD of the November 7, 1963 Berlin Opera performance with Christa Ludwig, James King, Walter Berry and Josef Griendl, conducted by Arthur Rother, a fine production marred only by some sloppy orchestral playing.
 Both are in mono.